2024

 Learning Goals

-1. Promote knowledge of the theoretical foundations of Occupational Health Psychology;
+1. To promote knowledge of the theoretical foundations of Occupational Health Psychology;

-2. Recognize the reciprocal influence of work environment on man and man on the work environment;
+2. Recognize the reciprocal influence of the work environment on man and man on the environment;

-3. Knowing the effects of work in the psychological occupational health of workers;
+3. To understand the effects of work on the occupational health of workers;

-4. Promote knowledge and use of research methodologies used by the Occupational Health Psychology;
+5. Promote knowledge and use of research methodologies used by OHP;

-2. Recognize the reciprocal influence of work environment on man and man on the work environment;
+2. Recognize the reciprocal influence of the work environment on man and man on the environment;

-3. Knowing the effects of work in the psychological occupational health of workers;
+3. To understand the effects of work on the occupational health of workers;

-4. Promote knowledge and use of research methodologies used by the Occupational Health Psychology;
+5. Promote knowledge and use of research methodologies used by OHP;

 Contents